 Employers should ensure that any changes to their arrangements for ensuring the medical fitness of staff carrying out safety critical work during the outbreak are informed by advice from competent medical professionals, and include a mechanism for review.

 We encourage the industry, where practical, to take a consistent approach to managing the delivery and validity of medical assessments.
-Mainline operators are encouraged to take into account the processes for safety critical workers and train drivers developed by the Rail Delivery Group for use during the this time.
+Mainline operators are encouraged to take into account the processes for safety critical workers developed by the Rail Delivery Group for use during this time.
+RSSB has produced guidance on this.

 Employers should consider the arrangements for monitoring safety critical workers who are on enhanced monitoring plans, for example as post-incident mitigation, to maintain an appropriate level of support and assurance.